viamrobotics/docs/docs/components/input-controller/gamepad.md

 ---

 Configuring a `gamepad` input controller allows you to use a Linux-supported gamepad as a device to communicate with your robot.
-Most standard gamepads, such as xbox or playstation type game controllers, as well as many joysticks, racing wheels, etc. have Linux support.
+Linux supports most standard gamepads, such as PlayStation or Xbox type game controllers, as well as many joysticks, racing wheels, and more.

 ## Configuration